 I have been very well supported in every aspect of the business, I have built a rapport with colleagues within the various support office departments and feel that they have my best interests at heart.
-I can’t honestly say that it’s always been perfect, but when it’s not, there is always someone to reach out to for assistance should it be required.
+I can honestly say that it’s not always perfect, but when it’s not, there is always someone to reach out to for assistance should it be required.

 I am very lucky to have had excellent support from a dedicated area relationship

 manager, always at the end of the phone should I need advice, and I always feel that he is steering my business in the right direction with me.